 Trajan was a massive builder as he commissioned the construction of numerous buildings and monuments, as well as holding lavish games for the people of Rome in the nearby Colosseum.

 One of these projects was built on the opposite side of the market and is referred to as “Trajan’s Forum,” the last of the Imperial fora that were constructed in Ancient Rome and which consisted of various buildings.

-Inside his forum he commissioned the construction of Trajan’s Column, a 38-metre (125-foot) tall pillar which still stands today!
+Inside his forum, he commissioned the construction of Trajan’s Column, a 38-meter (125-foot) tall pillar which still stands today!

 5. The complex was funded with the loot of a recent war

 One of the areas of Trajan’s market was used to distribute free wheat to the people of Rome so they could eat bread.
 A lot more was distributed to the people during games that lasted for 3 straight months.

 How did Trajan acquire all the money to finance this?

 In 106 A.D. he was finally able to defeat the Dacian Empire and loot their capital.
 All these projects and welfare schemes were set up with the spoils of this conquest!

 6. It was designed by Trajan’s main architect